Enhancing Sensitivity of an Atom Interferometer to the Heisenberg Limit using Increased Quantum Noise: Analytical Model and Additional Details for the CD-SCAIN

 \subsection{Matrix elements of the collective spin operators}

-As discussed earlier, the squeezing pulse complicates the evolution of the quantum states for the ensemble and it is generally not easy to write down explicitly the mathematical expressions for the final states for arbitrary values of $\phi$ and $\xi$.
+As discussed earlier, the squeezing pulse complicates the evolution of the quantum states for the ensemble and it is generally not easy to write down explicitly the mathematical expressions for the final states for arbitrary values of $\phi$ (the phase difference) and $\xi$ (the corrective rotation sign).
 Therefore a numerical approach is employed to simulate the evolutions for each stage of the protocol.
-The basis of the operators are chosen to be the Dicke collective states defined as

-which are the eigenstates of the $\hat{J}_z$ operator, with eigenvalues ranging from $-N\hbar/2$ for the $\ket{E_0}$ state to $N\hbar/2$ for the $\ket{E_N}$ state.
-Here, $P_k$ is the permutation operator~\cite{Sarkar2}.
+The basis of the operators are chosen to be the Dicke collective states defined earlier in ~\ref{eq:2}, which are the eigenstates of the $\hat{J}_z$ operator, with eigenvalues ranging from $-N\hbar/2$ for the $\ket{E_0}$ state to $N\hbar/2$ for the $\ket{E_N}$ state.
 In general, for a total spin of $J=N/2$, the eigenstate corresponding to an eigenvalue of $m\hbar$ will be $\ket{E_{J+m}}$.
-The matrix elements of the relevant operators can thus be expressed as follows:
+The matrix elements of the relevant operators can thus be expressed as follows ~\cite{Dicke}:

 where $\hat{E}_{n',n} \equiv \dyad{E_{n'}}{E_n}$ is the projection operator for the collective states, and $A_{J,m} = \sqrt{(J-m)(J+m+1)}$ and $B_{J,m} = \sqrt{(J+m)(J-m+1)}$ are the two normalization coefficients associated with the raising and lowering operators, respectively.
 For all the results shown in the main text and the supplements, we have made use of these $(N+1)\times(N+1)$ matrices to represent all operators, and carried out the complex matrix exponentiations numerically.